 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) was passed in part to address another area of employee concern about their health benefits — whether they could obtain coverage for health conditions they or their families had before they obtained benefits under a new health plan.
 HIPAA answered this question by restricting a group health plan’s ability to choose not to cover preexisting medical conditions and to discriminate against a person based on certain health-status factors.

 Other HIPAA provisions aim to protect the privacy and security of your employees’ and their dependents’ health records.
-The privacy rules apply to both paper and electronic records, and the security rules apply only to electronic records.
+The privacy rules apply to both paper and electronic records, while the security rules apply only to electronic records.
 HIPAA’s medical-information privacy and security requirements generally apply to “covered entities,” namely, health plans, health care information clearinghouses, and health care providers.
 (Many HIPAA requirements also apply to a covered entity's "business associates.")
 Even though employers aren’t specifically considered covered entities, you may need to have procedures in place to protect the confidentiality of any protected health information (also known as PHI) that may come to your attention.

 In October 2008, Congress passed the Mental Health Parity and Addiction Equity Act (MHPAEA).
 In general, the MHPAEA requires group health plans that offer mental health and/or substance use disorder benefits to ensure that those benefits are equivalent to the medical/surgical benefits offered by the same plan.
 This concept is referred to as “parity of benefits.”
 Some of the areas in which parity is required include financial requirements such as deductibles, copayments, and coinsurance percentages, treatment limitations such as annual number of office visits covered, and the level of coverage offered to treatment by out-of-network providers.